 As a legally operating corporation, you’re required to be 100% compliant with all relevant local/state/federal agencies.
 Ideally you should have an attorney or at least be working with a professional filing service.
 Otherwise, here are four resources to get started:

 If you’re like most new corporations you a) have no one with solid experience in serious business planning/strategy aboard yet or, b) are operating more on a reactionary informal business plan.
 You’re moving and shaking and evolving day by day and the thought of crafting a professional business plan seems unnecessary until it’s time to search for funding.

 First, modern business planning isn’t what it used to be.
 No one wants to see a 40-page breakdown.
 It’s about streamlining and focusing on core fundamentals for funding-ready plans for everything from potential partners and investors to CrowdFunding.
 Learn more through our free resources below.

 Start small, simple, and responsive then build over time only as your corporate needs grow.
 Don’t spend $4000 on a site before making a sale.
 Ideally, use profits to build from a basic landing page, agency site, or ecommerce store into something much more extensive.

 It’s about marketing potential.
 It’s about brand expansion.
 It’s about social selling and generating leads by giving search engines a way to show your brand to the world.
-If this is your first web design rodeo, consider learning the basics of How to Make a Website through the savvy team of developers on WebsiteSetup.org.
+If this is your first web design rodeo, consider using a business website builder like Wix or Weebly.
+They’re affordable and very easy to use.

 Note that this article on how to form a South Dakota Corporation isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form a South Dakota Corporation or business in general, please consult with a lawyer or other accredited professional.